|

 February 2007: GDT

-The Society of German Nature Photographers (GDT) elected me into their directory board.
+The Society of German Nature Photographers (GDT) elected Martin into their directory board.
 GDT is the biggest society for nature photographers in Europe, presently counting

 can be found here: http://www.gdtfoto.de/content.php?start=ok&s_res=1280&lang=en